Winipedia/pyrig/docs/cicd-continuous-integration.md

 9. **Run Tests** — Execute `uv run pytest --log-cli-level=INFO --cov-report=xml`
 10. **Upload Coverage Report** — Upload coverage to Codecov with `codecov/codecov-action`

+> **Note:** The coverage upload step is optional and will not fail the workflow if unsuccessful.
+You need a Codecov account even for public repositories to upload without a token.
+For private repositories, you need a [Codecov](https://codecov.io) token account and must add a `CODECOV_TOKEN` to your repository secrets and add it to the with clause of the step.

 ### Aggregation Job

 After all matrix jobs complete, an aggregation job runs to provide a single status check: